medic/cht-docs/content/en/apps/features/integrations/dhis2.md

 ### Supervisor

-In addition to their own Targets, Supervisors can see the aggregate of each DHIS2 Data Value across *all* CHWs in their area from the CHW Aggregate view on the Targets tab.
-By tapping on a Target, they can also see each CHW’s contribution towards that total.
-Supervisors can review and verify with CHWs that everyone has synced and their data is correct.
+In addition to their own targets, Supervisors can see the aggregate of each DHIS2 Data Value across *all* CHWs in their area from the *CHW Aggregate* view on the **Targets tab**.
+By tapping on a target, they can also see each CHW’s contribution towards that total.
+Supervisors can review and verify with CHWs that everyone has synced and that their data is correct.
 The Supervisor can communicate with the HRIO when everything has been validated.

 ![Supervisors](supervisor.png "Feature Overview Supervisors")

 ### HRIO

-HRIOs access the CHT App Management tab and select the appropriate DHIS2 Data Set, Organisation Unit, and Period.
-They then “Export” a file that is formatted for DHIS2.
-HRIOs will need access to the “Import/Export” feature in DHIS2 so that they can “Import” the file.
-Once it has been imported into DHIS2, they review the data from the Data Entry screen in DHIS2.
+HRIOs access the **CHT App Management** tab and select the appropriate *DHIS2 Data Set, Organisation Unit,* and *Period*.
+They then *Export* a file that is formatted for DHIS2.
+HRIOs will need access to the **Import/Export** feature in DHIS2 so that they can **Import** the file.
+Once it has been imported into DHIS2, they review the data from the **Data Entry** screen in DHIS2.

 ![Data Entry](data-entry-1.png "Feature Overview Data Entry 1")

 ## DHIS2 apps

 The CHT also includes an [API](https://github.com/medic/cht-core/tree/master/api#get-apiv2exportdhis) that can be called from other applications that returns DHIS2 Data Sets.
 This means that you can build a [DHIS2 app](https://docs.dhis2.org/master/en/developer/html/apps_creating_apps.html) that pulls data from the CHT and imports it electronically into DHIS2.
-This would allow Data Entry to control the process directly from DHIS2 without having to access the CHT.
+This would allow **Data Entry** to control the process directly from DHIS2 without having to access the CHT.

 ![Data Entry](data-entry-2.png "Feature Overview Data Entry 2")